osiweb/unified_retro_keyboard/README.md

 ## Unified Retrocomputer Keyboard Project

 This project aims to provide a unified collection of keyboards and encoders for vintage computers, with modular design to reuse as many elements as possible across the designs.

 Home computers of the 1970's typically either polled a switch matrix, or interfaced to a parallel ASCII keyboard via a parallel port.

 The keyboard allows use of Cherry MX keys, or Futaba MD-4PCS (aka George Risk KBM-01-01) keys.

 The keyboard is designed using KiCad in order to be the most useful for anybody wishing to modify the keyboard for more specific uses, or to add to the project.

+For construction and notes, see the the wiki at (https://github.com/osiweb/unified_retro_keyboard/wiki).

 ### Capabilities so far:
 - Replacement keyboard for OSI computers